-Advanced Computing Portugal 2030 is a dynamic and evolutive process aimed to promote and expand Advanced Cyberinfrastructure (ACI) in Portugal by a factor of 100 in the coming decade and until 2030.
-It considers close international collaborative actions and has been planned in a way to foster all advanced scientific computing fields, as well as mobilizing data processing in an effective and diversified way, among industry and academic communities and in all areas of knowledge and the economy, including health, climate, energy, mobility, and the study of social processes.
-The strategy consists of 3 main areas of intervention: to create an infrastructure of supercomputing in the country at the service of research and innovation; to develop and retain high valued people with strong advanced computing skills; and to put in place an info-structure of public policies to fill the gap between the infrastructures and people in a way that fosters the creation of high valued services and software.
+“Advanced Computing Portugal 2030” is a dynamic and evolutive process aimed to promote and expand Advanced Cyberinfrastructure (ACI) in Portugal through 2030.
+It considers close international collaborative actions and has been fostering all advanced scientific computing fields, as well as mobilizing data processing in an effective and diversified way among industry and academic communities, including health, climate, energy, mobility, and the study of social processes.
+The strategy consists of three main areas of intervention: to create the country’s supercomputing infrastructure at the service of research and innovation, to develop and retain a workforce with advanced computing skills, and to implement public policies on info-structure promoting the creation of high-value services and software.

-The Portuguese National Cybersecurity Center (CNCS) is the operational coordinator and Portuguese national authority specialized in cybersecurity working with State entities, operators of essential services and digital service providers.
-On April 2020, CNCS published its National Cybersecurity Framework which adopted most of the NIST´s (U.S. National Institute of Standards and Technology) Cybersecurity Framework.
-Cybersecurity is a priority for Portugal as cyberattacks increased 79% in 2020 as result of the pandemic and its effects, CNCS already urged increased investment in digital skills, including youth education, artificial intelligence, 5G and cybersecurity asymmetries.
+Cybersecurity is a priority for Portugal as cyberattacks increased by 79% in 2020, resulting from global pandemic-related activities.
+The Portuguese National Cybersecurity Center (CNCS) is the Portuguese national authority coordinating essential cybersecurity services among State entities and digital service providers.
+On April 2020, CNCS published its “National Cybersecurity Framework,” which adopted most of the NIST´s (U.S. National Institute of Standards and Technology) Cybersecurity Framework.
+CNCS urged increased investment in digital skills, including youth education, artificial intelligence, 5G, and cybersecurity asymmetries.

 Key segments and topics of interest include cybersecurity, internet of things (IoT), big data, health IT, cloud computing, business IT including ERP, Data centers, smart social business platforms, integrated systems, virtual & augmented reality, and digital factory.

-AICEP Portugal Global – ICT Cluster (https://www.portugalglobal.pt/EN/SourceFromPortugal/prominent-clusters/ICT/Pages/ICT.aspx)
+AICEP Portugal Global – ICT Cluster